 Many Windows-based networks continue to host protected data server-based file systems, making these servers a primary target for external attackers resolved to exfiltrate data.
 And for those of you keeping protected data within a database, keep in mind those databases, at the end of the day, are still files – files that can be stolen and accessed offsite.

-Let’s first look at what capabilities should be a part of file auditing that can apply to both native Windows tools, as well as 3rd-party solutions.
+Let’s first look at what capabilities should be a part of file auditing that can apply to both native Windows tools, as well as third-party Windows file monitoring and auditing solutions.

-- Reporting – this gets a bit tricky, but even native tools have the ability to export log data.
+Reporting: This gets a bit tricky, but even native tools can export log data.
 So, even if it’s not pretty, the ability to generate sharable “reports” should be a part of file auditing.

-In many cases, compliance requirements establish the security objective, and then provide detail on how to test that the objective is being met.
-File Auditing is your testing method to ensure the security you think you have around your protected data is actually doing its job.
+In many cases, compliance requirements establish the security objective and then provide detail on how to test that the objective is being met.
+File auditing is your testing method to ensure the security you think you have around your protected data is doing its job.

 The activity detail collected and monitored, as part of ongoing file auditing, is useful to meet several kinds of compliance objectives.
 Because this paper is not being written to demonstrate file auditing’s application to a specific mandate, let’s cover four generic use cases, discussing the role File Auditing plays in each.